AdobeDocs/experience-platform.en/help/destinations/catalog/social/workflow.md

 # Create a social network destination {#social-network-destinations-workflow}

-This tutorial uses [!DNL Facebook] as an example, but the workflow in Adobe Experience Platform will be the same for all social network destinations, once more are added to the product.
+This tutorial uses [!DNL Facebook] as an example, but the Adobe Experience Platform workflow is the same for all social network destinations.

 In **[!UICONTROL Destinations]** > **[!UICONTROL Catalog]**, scroll to the **[!UICONTROL Social]** category.
 Select your preferred social network destination, then select **[!UICONTROL Configure]**.